dev07060/macos_file_manager/README.md

 - super_drag_and_drop - For enhanced drag and drop functionality
 - archive - For file compression/archiving operations
 - extended_image - For advanced image preview, crop, and rotate
-- flusseract (or tesseract_ocr) - For OCR functionality

 ## Security Notes